zx80/flask-simple-auth/DOCUMENTATION.md

 ```

 As a special case, the `Request`, `Session`, `Globals`, `Environ`,
-`CurrentApp`, `CurrentUser` and
+`CurrentApp`, `CurrentUser`, `Cookie` and
 [`FileStorage`](https://werkzeug.palletsprojects.com/en/2.2.x/datastructures/#werkzeug.datastructures.FileStorage)
 types, when used for parameters,
 result in the `request`, `session`, `g` flask special objects, `environ` WSGI
-parameter, the current authenticated user, the current application or a special
+parameter, the current authenticated user, the current application, the cookie value
-file parameter (for upload) to be passed as this parameter to the function,
+or a special file parameter (for upload) to be passed as this parameter to the function,
 allowing to keep a functional programming style by hidding away these special
 proxies.